 Candidates take either the Foundation or Higher exam depending on their ability, and both allow for success at the new "pass" grades of 4 or 5.
 There is no coursework requirement for this course.

 Independent Study

-We have paid for pupil subscriptions to three useful revision websites:
+We have paid for pupil subscriptions to MathsWatch, which is used for both weekly homework and revision

-- www.mymaths.co.uk - https://vle.mathswatch.co.uk/vle/
+• https://vle.mathswatch.co.uk/vle/